Using Centreon el7 ISO¶

 Click on Root Password:

-Define and confirm root user password.
+Define and confirm the root user password.
 Click on Done:

 When the installation is complete, click on Reboot: